RaduW/starlark-demo/README.md

 ## multi_module
 Demonstrates how to support scripts with multiple modules, and shows an example of modules loaded from both the file system and from strings embedded in the host app.
+It also shows how to detect circular dependencies.